wtlin1228/react-snackbar/README.md

 # react-snackbar

-It's a simplified Snackbar from material-ui@5.6.2 which use `react-transition-group` internally.
+It's a simplified Snackbar from material-ui@5.6.2 which uses `react-transition-group` internally.